Fortifications of Heraklion: Byzantine and Arab walls

 The first fortifications in what is now Heraklion were built by the Byzantine Empire.
 The city was captured by Arabs in 824, and it became the capital of the Emirate of Crete.
 At this point, they built a wall of unbaked bricks around the city, and surrounded it by a ditch.
 The new capital became known as Rabdh al-Khandaq (Trench Castle).

 Meanwhile, the Byzantines tried to recapture Crete from the Arabs because of its strategic importance.
 After several unsuccessful attempts, Nikephoros II Phokas managed to take the island in 961.
 The Arab fortifications were razed, and a new fort known as Rokka was constructed instead.
 Eventually, the settlement grew, and the Byzantines built new walls on the site of the Arab walls.

 Some remains of the Byzantine walls still exist near Heraklion's harbour.

 Venetian walls

 In the early 13th century, Candia (modern Heraklion) and the rest of Crete fell under the control of the Republic of Venice.
 Initially the Byzantine walls remained in use, and they underwent various modifications.
 Following the fall of Constantinople in 1453, the expanding Ottoman Empire became a major threat for the Venetians.
 Due to this threat and the discovery of gunpowder, they decided to build new fortifications around Candia.
 Construction began in 1462, and the walls took over a century to be built.
-Their construction was based on designs by prominent military architects Michele Sanmicheli and Giulio Savorgnan (it).
+Their construction was based on designs by prominent military architects Michele Sanmicheli and Giulio Savorgnan (it).It has been proposed that their initial layout was based on a circle with a diameter of exactly 1,000 Venetian passi (ca. 1,740 m), defined by the headpoints of the three outer bastions (Sabbionara, Martinengo, St. Andrea).

 Over the years, the fortifications were strengthened with the construction of various outworks, while the Rocca al Mare (now known as the Koules Fortress) was built to protect the harbour entrance.